 Bosch Universe Books in Order

-Below is the complete list of Michael Connelly’s Bosch Universe books in publication order.
+Below is the complete list of Michael Connelly’s Bosch Universe books in order.
 For this series, the chronological reading order is the same as the order of publication.

-Bosch Universe Books in Publication Order
+Publication Order of Bosch Universe Books

 1. The Black Echo (1992)